AI CODE REVIEW

 Full application generation capabilities including front-end and back-end components for complete projects

-Iterative development approach with step-by-step coding and real-time debugging as issues emerge
+Iterative development approach with step-by-step coding and real-time debugging for issues as they emerge

 Multi-agent architecture with specialized agents for implementation, review, troubleshooting, and documentation